willstMSFT/microsoft-365-docs/microsoft-365/loop/loop-components-configuration.md

 ## Available policy settings

-There are several IT Admin settings provided to enable creation of Loop content across Microsoft 365:
+There are several IT Admin policy settings provided to enable creation of Loop content across Microsoft 365:

 |Configure  |Setting Type  |Specific Policy  |Notes  |
 |---------|---------|---------|---------|